Payday Loan Fees and Additional Charges

-You do of course need to get in touch with the payday loan company should it look like you need to extend or rollover your loan and when you do they will all you through the procedures and discuss any additional fee or charges.
+You do of course need to contact the payday loan company should it look like you need to extend or rollover your loan and when you do they will all you through the procedures and talk about additional fees or charges.

-Late Payment Fee – You could find that if you are late paying back you loan a Late Payment Fee is going to be added to the amount of cash you end up paying back.
+Late Payment Fee – You could find that if you late repay your loan a Late Payment Fee is going to be added to the amount of cash you end up paying back.
 Many payday companies can waive this charge if you let them know you are going to be making a late payment, but some companies won’t.

 If you are having problems and are unable to make a payment on your pre-arranged day, please have a read through our I Can’t Pay Back my Payday Loan on Time article, as this will explain what you should do when faced with such a situation